Pasta with Ramps, Edamame, and Sugar Snap Peas in a Light Parmesan Cream Sauce

 - Generous pinch red pepper flakes, or to taste

-- ¼ cups freshly grated Parmesan, plus more for serving
+- ¼ cup freshly grated Parmesan, plus more for serving

 2. Heat the olive oil in a large skillet over medium heat.
-Add the sliced bulbs and stems of the ramps, and sauté for about 8 minutes, until tender.
+Add the sliced white parts of the ramps, and sauté for about 8 minutes, until tender.

 5. When the pasta and edamame are tender, drain them, and return to the pot.
-Add the ramp sauce to the pasta, along with ¼ cup of the Parmesan, and toss to combine.
+Add the ramp sauce to the pasta, along with ¼ cup of the Parmesan and the red pepper flakes, if using, and toss to combine.
 Turn into a serving bowl and serve hot, with lots of grated Parmesan passed at the table.